rigvedpatki/enterprise-computing-ws16/frontend/README.md

 ## Run the app locally

 1. Install Node.js
-2. Download and extract the starter code from the Bluemix UI
-3. cd into the app directory
-4. Run `npm install` to install the app's dependencies
+2. Run `npm install` to install the app's dependencies
-5. Run `npm start` to start the app
+3. Run `npm start` to start the app
-6. Access the running app in a browser at http://localhost:6002
+4. Access the running app in a browser at http://localhost:6002

 ## Deploy to Bluemix CloudFoundry